NWA Park and Rides

 Please email questions or report an obstacle to Info@WeAreTrailblazers.org.

-Routes to Downtown Bentonville using paved trails and streets are now available.
-Fayetteville is coming soon!
+Routes to Downtown Fayetteville and Bentonville using paved trails and streets are now available!

 All parking areas are publicly accessible and are subject to any rules or laws posted.
 Please carefully read parking lot signs and notes written on the map itself.
+Like any public parking, it is at the risk of the driver.
 Some areas are available on weekdays, and some only on weekends.

 NWA Park and Rides are developed by Trailblazers, PeopleForBikes NWA, Runway Group, Downtown Bentonville Inc., Visit Bentonville, Experience Fayetteville, and the City of Fayetteville.